-Our highest conviction views on six- to 12-month (tactical) and over five-year (strategic) horizons, September 2025
+Our highest conviction views on six- to 12-month (tactical) and over five-year (strategic) horizons, October 2025

-Tactical Reasons U.S. equities Policy uncertainty and supply disruptions are weighing on near-term growth, raising the risk contraction.
-Yet we think U.S. equities will regain global leadership as the Al theme keeps providing near-term earnings support and could drive productivity in the long term.
-Using FX to enhance income I dollars For example 10-year dovernment bonds in France or Spain offer more income when Seeking alpha sources We identify sources of risk taking to be more deliberate in earning alpha.
+Tactical Reasons U.S. equities A softening labor market gives the Fed space to cut, helping ease political tensions from high interest rates.
+We think rate cuts amid a notable slowing of activity without recession should support U.S. stocks and the Al theme.
+Using FX to enhance income FX hedging is now a source of income, especially when hedging euro area bonds back into U.S. dollars.
+For example, 10-year government bonds in France or Spain offer more income when currency hedged than U.S. investment grade credit, with yields above 5%.
+Seeking alpha sources We identify sources of risk taking to be more deliberate in earning alpha.
 These include the potential impact of regulatory changes on corporate earnings, spotting crowded positions where markets could snap back and opportunities to provide liquidity during periods of stress.
 Strategic Reasons Infrastructure equity and private credit We see opportunities in infrastructure equity due to attractive relative valuations and mega forces.
 We think private credit will earn lending share as banks retreat - and at attractive returns.
 Fixed income granularity We are overweight short-term inflation-linked bonds as U.S. tariffs could push up inflation.
-Within nominal bonds, we favor developed market (DM) government bonds outside the U.S. over global investment grade credit, given tight spreads.
+Within nominal bonds, we favor developed market (DM) government bonds outside the U.S. ove global investment grade credit, given tight spreads.
 Equity granularity We favor emerging over developed markets yet get selective in both.
 Emerging markets (EM) at the cross current of mega forces - like India - offer opportunities.
 In DM, we like Japan as the return of inflation and corporate reforms brighten the outlook.

-Note: Views are from a U.S. dollar perspective, September 2025.
+Note: Views are from a U.S. dollar perspective, October 2025.
 This material represents an assessment of the market environment at a specific time and is not intended to be a forecast of future events or a guarantee of future results.
 This information should not be relied upon by the reader as research or investment advice regarding any particular funds, strategy or security.